DHMinh227/mangahub/README.md

-.this is how a project should never be built and run .this is a reminder if you dont have clear plan and time .this is how you should start and try to copy
-.this is a reminder that a system is not a simple program .this is reminder that all of these can run but never mean it good .this is reminder that pls just requirements is something need to be clear
+.this is how a project should never be built and run .this is a reminder if you dont have clear plan and time .this is how you should not start and try to copy .this is a reminder that a system is not a simple program .this is reminder that all of these can run but never mean it good .this is reminder that pls just requirements is something need to be clear